 The Hoarding Training Institute offers a three day Certificate Program for non-clinical professionals from across the country wishing to use evidence-based practices when intervening in hoarding situations.
 The Institute also offers full and half-day trainings.

-The next three day Certificate Program will be held March 5 – 7, 2018.
-Registration details are available HERE.
+The next three day Certificate Program will be held October 16-18, 2018.
+Registration details will be announced soon.

 Metro Housing|Boston’s hoarding intervention model, developed in collaboration with the Boston University School of Social Work, has been replicated in six cities: Bedford and Burlington, MA; San Francisco; Philadelphia; Atlantic County, NJ; and Burlington, VT.